 Savvy travellers have been booking holidays to Cape Verde for a while now.
 And when you see its beaches and lunar-like landscapes, you’ll understand why.

 Cape Verde is made up of 10 isles floating in Atlantic Ocean, 500 kilometres off the coast of Senegal.
 They’re still fairly new to the travel circuit, but with their out-of-this-world beaches and lively surf, they’re quickly making a name for themselves.

-Cape Verde’s most popular island is cosmopolitan Sal, which is known for its striking, lunar-like landscape.
+Cape Verde’s most popular island is Sal, which is known for its striking, lunar-like landscape.
 It’s dotted with colourful, cobbled towns, like Santa Maria on the southern shores, where you’ll find surf shops, traditional restaurants and a pretty square lined with al fresco cafés.
-The main attraction, though, is the beach, which stretches along the coast for 8 kilometres.
+The main attraction, though, is the beach, which stretches along the coast for eight kilometres.

 Cultural melting pot

 Whichever island you opt for, expect a melting pot of cultures.
 The Portuguese originally discovered Cape Verde, so there’s a mixture of African, Brazilian and Portuguese influences.
 You’ll see it in the island’s music, fashion and – perhaps most clearly – the food.

 Places To Stay In Cape Verde View all places to stay »

 Sal is part of Cape Verde, a group of 10 islands off the west coast of Africa.
 They’re relatively unknown in the mainstream market and, thanks to their location, they’re a unique melting pot of cultures.
 The islands were originally discovered by the Portuguese, and there’s a mixture of African, Brazilian and Portuguese influences.
 You’ll see it in the islands’ music, fashions and, perhaps most clearly, the food.